South Vietnam Air Force: 1973

-Amid the remarkable increase in PAVN antiaircraft strength in South Vietnam the gravest threat to RVNAF planes, particularly in the southern pan of the country was the SA-7 missile.
-From the ceasefire until the end of June, there were 22 reported SA-7 attacks on RVNAF aircraft, resulting in eight aircraft shot down (one A-37, three A-1s, one F-5A and three UH-1s).
-The rather low ratio of successful firings-slightly better than one out of three was attributable in large degree to effective countermeasures adopted by the RVNAF.
+Amid the remarkable increase in PAVN antiaircraft strength in South Vietnam the gravest threat to VNAF planes, particularly in the southern pan of the country was the SA-7 missile.
+From the ceasefire until the end of June, there were 22 reported SA-7 attacks on VNAF aircraft, resulting in eight aircraft shot down (one A-37, three A-1s, one F-5A and three UH-1s).
+The rather low ratio of successful firings-slightly better than one out of three was attributable in large degree to effective countermeasures adopted by the VNAF.
 As the SA-7 was fired, it had a distinctive flash which could often be seen from the air, followed by a characteristic smoke and vapor trail.
 With attack aircraft flying in pairs, one or the other of the pilots might see the missile coming and take or direct evasive action.
 High-energy flares were sometimes tossed out or mechanically ejected, frequently causing the missile's heat-seeker to lock on and track the flare and burst a harmless distance from the plane.
 Helicopter crews were also alert to watch for missiles, and in order to reduce infrared emissions, UH-1 helicopters were modified, The hot-spot on the fuselage below the main rotor was shielded and the exhaust diverted upwards by means of an elbow attached to the tailpipe.
 But regardless of these moderately effective measures, the new environment forced reconnaissance and attack aircraft above optimum operating altitudes and virtually eliminated the employment of large helicopter formations.